Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Introduction

-Our next set of contributions is provided in Section \ref{exittimesection}, where we study some {key} local properties such as the exit time, which is the number of iterations required to escape some $\epsilon-$neighborhood of any strict saddle point, monotonicity of the iterate distance from the strict saddle point after escape in a weighted Euclidean metric, and more, for a sub-family \eqref{ds1} of the general accelerated methods \eqref{generalds}.
-This sub-family of accelerated methods \eqref{ds1} satisfies the condition that $\beta_k \to \beta$ at a rate of $\mathcal{O}(1/k)$ and is of sufficient interest since the Nesterov accelerated method \eqref{originalnesterov} and the Nesterov constant momentum method \eqref{generaldsconst} are part of the sub-family \eqref{ds1}. {Since our focus in Section \ref{exittimesection} is the study of non-asymptotic properties, we need expressions for the trajectories of \eqref{ds1} locally around strict saddle points, which is not straightforward due to the coupled nature of iterate pair $[\x_k; \x_{k-1}]$ for any $k$.
-Therefore, we first transform our dynamics for the iterate pair $[\x_k; \x_{k-1}]$ from a $2n$-dimensional real vector space to a $2n$-dimensional complex vector space by diagonalization, where the dynamics in complex space are linear and hence {easier} to work with.} {In this regard our first contribution is Theorem \ref{exittimethm1}, which provides a linear exit time bound, i.e., $\mathcal{O}(\log(\epsilon^{-1}))$ exit time for a complex linear dynamical system from some $\epsilon-$neighborhood of a fixed point of the dynamics, where the fixed point is weakly hyperbolic\footnote{ {Here, with a slight abuse of terminology, we define a fixed point to be weakly hyperbolic if it has a center unstable manifold.
+Our next set of contributions is provided in Section \ref{exittimesection}, where we study some {key} local properties such as the exit time, which is the number of iterations required to escape some $\epsilon$-neighborhood of any strict saddle point, monotonicity of the iterate distance from the strict saddle point after escape in a weighted Euclidean metric, and more, for a sub-family \eqref{ds1} of the general accelerated methods \eqref{generalds}.
+This sub-family of accelerated methods \eqref{ds1} satisfies the condition that $\beta_k \to \beta$ at a rate of $\mathcal{O}(1/k)$ and is of sufficient interest since the \eqref{originalnesterov} and \eqref{generaldsconst} are part of the sub-family \eqref{ds1}. {Since our focus in Section \ref{exittimesection} is the study of non-asymptotic properties such as local exit time estimates, we need expressions for the trajectories of \eqref{ds1} locally around strict saddle points, which is not straightforward due to the coupled nature of iterate pair $(\x_k, \x_{k-1})$ for any $k$.
+Next, observe that if the trajectory of the iterate pair $[\x_k; \x_{k-1}]$ exits some $\epsilon$-neighborhood of $[\x^*;\x^*]$ in $2n$-dimensional vector space for any strict saddle point $\x^*$ of $f$, then it must be that the trajectory of the iterate $\x_k$ also exits some $\mathcal{O}(\epsilon)$ neighborhood of $\x^*$ in $n$-dimensional vector space.
+Hence the exit time estimates for the $n$-dimensional system can be bounded by those in the $2n$-dimensional system.
+Therefore, we first transform our dynamics for the iterate pair $[\x_k; \x_{k-1}]$ from a $2n$-dimensional real vector space to a $2n$-dimensional complex vector space by diagonalization, where the dynamics in complex space are linear and hence {easier} to work with.} {In this regard our first contribution is Theorem \ref{exittimethm1}, which provides a linear exit time bound, i.e., $\mathcal{O}(\log(\epsilon^{-1}))$ exit time for a complex linear dynamical system from some $\epsilon$-neighborhood of a fixed point of the dynamics, where the fixed point is weakly hyperbolic\footnote{{Here, with a slight abuse of terminology, we define a fixed point to be weakly hyperbolic if it has a center unstable manifold.
 The definition of center unstable manifold comes in Section \ref{exittimesection} in Definition \ref{defweakhyp}.}} (for hyperbolic fixed points and its properties see \cite{ott2002chaos}).} Theorem \ref{exittimethm1} also provides the conditions under which this exit time bound holds.